Install Ubuntu on WSL2

 By default, if you open Ubuntu using the Windows search bar or the Windows Terminal dropdown, the instance starts in the Ubuntu home directory.

-When starting an instance from the terminal, the command run determines the starting directory.
+When starting an instance from the terminal, the specific command that you run determines the starting directory.

 Start Ubuntu in the current Windows directory from the terminal